 There are a lot of different teaching methods out there to help with extra-scholar education support, spanning from pre-school to university.
 One of the main limiting factors for many parents will remain the cost of such private tutored classes.

-However, learning through play guided by a home tutor will give a kid a much better learning experience.
+However, learning through play guided by a home tutor will give a kid a much better learning experience, even if you use online teaching resources.

 Offering a private tutor to preschoolers might seem excessive and in most cases, home lessons will really get to be useful when primary school begins.